Gulab Jamun Recipe

 Semolina and Condensed Milk Gulab Jamun

-Finding a gulab jamun (Gulam Jambo) with semolina recipe was like finding a needle in a haystack.
+Finding a gulab jamun recipe (Gulam Jambo) with semolina was like finding a needle in a haystack.
 My sister was visiting last weekend, I hadn’t seen her in over a year so wanted to make plenty of homemade treats our mother used to make…or as my younger sister puts it ‘just like Amma made it!’
 (Amma being the Tamil word for mother).
 I searched the web trying to find a similar recipe but there were none in sight.
-The only gulab jamun recipes I could find were the round ball like gulab jamuns made with milk powder and flour – not what I wanted to make.
+The only gulab jamun recipes I could find were the round ball-like gulab jamuns made with milk powder and flour – not what I wanted to make.
 I eventually got Amma’s recipe from my older sister.
-A recipe which uses condensed milk and a tablespoon of semolina to create perfect finger shaped gulab jamun (like Amma made it).
+This Gulab Jamun recipe which uses condensed milk and a tablespoon of semolina to create the perfect finger-shaped gulab jamun (like Amma made it).
 The search for this recipe inspired the start of this blog! – a place to share Amma’s recipes with my sisters and the world!

 South African gulab jamun recipe